Pennsylvania Department of Health

 Initial comments:

-Based on a Follow-up Survey completed on April 15, 2025, it was determined that Jameson Nursing and Rehab Center corrected the federal deficiency cited during the survey of February 21, 2025, under the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities; however remains out of compliance with the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a Medicare/Medicaid Recertification, State Licensure, Civil Rights Compliance and a Revisit Survey and an Abbreviated Complaint Survey completed on February 27, 2026, it was determined that Jameson Nursing and Rehab Center, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: